The Beat of Bali

 Ubud Monkey Forest

 Ubud Monkey Forest is a vast expanse of greens and playful monkeys.
 It is a nature reserve which hosts more than 10,000 tourists a month.
 It has more than a hundred species of trees and more than 600 crab-eating and mischievous macaques.
 Dogs are not allowed in the nature reserve as they might frighten the monkeys.
-Although the day was uneventful, save for that little monkey who was always bullied by the bigger monkeys, we were warned before entering the grounds to be careful with our phones and jewelry as the macaques might try to steal them.
+Although the day was uneventful, save for that little monkey that was always bullied by the bigger monkeys, we were warned before entering the grounds to be careful with our phones and jewelry as the macaques might try to steal them.

 Padang Padang Beach